luiscoco/AWS_CLF-02_-Cloud_Practitioner/README.md

 D. S3 server-side encryption

-19. Which AWS service provides the ability to manage infrastructure as code?
+## 19. Which AWS service provides the ability to manage infrastructure as code?

 A. AWS CodePipeline

 B. AWS CodeDeploy

 C. AWS Direct Connect

-D. AWS CloudFormation
+**D. AWS CloudFormation**

-20. An online gaming company needs to choose a purchasing option to run its Amazon EC2 instances for 1 year.
+## 20. An online gaming company needs to choose a purchasing option to run its Amazon EC2 instances for 1 year.
 The web traffic is consistent, and any increases in traffic are predictable.
 The EC2 instances must be online and available without any disruption.
 Which EC2 instance purchasing option will meet these requirements MOST cost-effectively?

 A. On-Demand Instances
 B. Reserved Instances